aarongustafson/jekyll-webmention_io/README.md

 # A Jekyll plugin for sending & receiving webmentions via Webmention.io.

-This Gem includes a suite of tools for managing webmentions in Jekyll:
+This gem includes a suite of tools for managing [webmentions](https://indieweb.org/Webmention) in Jekyll:

 * **[Tags](#tags)**
   * [Count of webmentions](#webmention_count) (filterable)